fes-hd/fesmac-manual/docs/mac/fessupp/config-dir.md

   If this is true, whenever SDS creates a support framework that supports piping running between **north** and **south**, it rotates the `STRU` element by 180°.

+- `BasePlateDetail`: _Boolean_

+  If this is true, SDS draws details of baseplates in the support drawings.

 - `ForcedToUpdateDB`: _Boolean_

   If this is true, SDS forces the users to do **Getwork** and **Savework** whenever they try to create a new `SUPPO` element.